 Individual site admins cannot install plugins on their own in a multisite network.
 This is why you need to install plugins for them.
 But you don’t need to network activate all those plugins.

-Lastly, there are plugins that you might want to activate across your entire network such as Yoast SEO or OptinMonster.
+Lastly, there are plugins that you might want to activate across your entire network such as All in One SEO or OptinMonster.
 Once a plugin is network activated, individual site admins will not be able to deactivate it.

 That’s all we hope this article helped you learn how to properly use network activate feature for plugins on your WordPress multisite.
 You may also want to see our tutorial on how to add/remove default pages in WordPress multisite.